-It is technically possible to use a T-8 Torx bit to remove the six screws for taking off the keyboard bezel, and then use a toothbrush and damp rag to clean it, but you have to be very careful to not unseat the keyboard elastomer from under any edge or corner of the case top as that would void the IP68 seal.
+It is technically possible to use a T-5 Torx bit to remove the six screws for taking off the keyboard bezel, and then use a toothbrush and damp rag to clean it, but you have to be very careful to not unseat the keyboard elastomer from under any edge or corner of the case top as that would void the IP68 seal.
 Re-installing the screws requires no more than 2 lbs per sq inch of force to avoid damage.
-Also make sure no edge or corner of an elastomer key is partially stuck under the bezel.
+Also make sure no edge or corner of an elastomer key becomes partially stuck under the bezel.

 Touchscreen (Display) and Case

 To clean the touchscreen and case, follow these steps:

 - Press the power button briefly to suspend the device.
 Or disable the touchscreen as instructed in the user guide.

 - If you applied a protector to the touchscreen, carefully remove it by peeling it gently to the side.
 Peeling it to the side helps prevent stretching the touchscreen layer and reducing tap sensitivity.

 Apply water or a mild cleaning solution such as Windex to a microfiber cloth and gently wipe off the touchscreen.
 Isopropyl alcohol can be used briefly to wipe off the touchscreen, but minimize the time the unit is exposed to it.